aldonava09/project-sales-card/README_EN.md

 1. Clone this repository to your local machine.
 2. Navigate to the project folder.
 3. Run `npm install` to install dependencies.
-4. Run `npm start` to launch the development server and view the page in your browser.
+4. Run `npm start` to launch the development server and view the page in your favorite browser.

 ## Contributions

 Contributions are welcome.
 If you discover any bugs, have suggestions, or improvements, feel free to open an issue or submit a pull request.

 ## Author